A matching principle for power transfer in Stochastic Thermodynamics: Maximum power extraction from the Brownian Gyrator

-where for the third equality we have used \eqref{eq:Msym}.
-It is seen that the maximal power is proportional to the anti-symmetric part of $T\Sigma_{ss}^{-1}$, which constitutes our power source.
-Moreover, this expression for $P^*$ can be written explicitly in terms of the parameters of our system: first solve for the steady-state covariance $\Sigma_{ss}$ in \eqref{eq:ARE} (which is fairly simple for a two-dimensional problem), then use it to find $\Omega^*$ and finally to write $P^*$.
+which is quadratic in the source of power, i.e., the circulation in the velocity field $v$ \eqref{eq:vel-gaussian}.
+Moreover, this expression for $P^*$ can be written explicitly in terms of the parameters of our system: first solve for the steady-state covariance $\Sigma_{ss}$ in \eqref{eq:ARE} (which is fairly simple for a two-dimensional problem), then use it write $\Omega_c$ and finally to write $P^*$.
 Explicit derivations in a particular two-dimensional case can be found in \cite{pietzonka2018BGeffic,NCbrownianG2022}. \end{remark}

 Let us now return to a circuit theoretic embodiment.
 In order to generate a non-conservative force, a non-reciprocal capacitance is needed.
 To this end, we consider the circuit depicted in Figure \ref{fig:nc}, where we have introduced such a general (two-port) capacitance, with law